NewYorkCityCouncil/councilcount-py/README.md

 Estimates for over 100 ACS demographic variables were generated for the dashboard.
 Estimates are available at Council District, Community District, School District, Police Precinct, Neighborhood Tabulation Area, Borough, and New York City levels.
 CouncilCount utilizes the 5-Year ACS, meaning the data points presented on the dashboard represent 5-year averages for the listed demographic variables.
 Using the multiyear estimates increases the statistical reliability of the data, especially for small population subgroups and regions with low populations.

 These estimates were generated using the 2007-2011, 2012-2016, 2017-2021, and 2018-2022 ACS 5-Year Estimates Data Profiles, which provide demographic estimates by census tract.
 Estimates for some geographies, like neighborhood tabulation areas, which are built from census tracts, were generated by directly aggregating census-tract-level data.
 However, this method does not work for geographies that have no relation to census tracts, like council districts and police precincts.
 In order to generate estimates for such geographies, ACS demographic data was synthesized with building data from the 2011, 2016, 2021, and 2022 PLUTO datasets to approximate the distribution of subpopulations around the city for each time period.
 Estimates for all geographies (except for council districts, for which a boundary year must be specified) are available along boundary lines as they were drawn in 2020, regardless of the period chosen, in order to make comparisons possible across time.

+New estimates will be generated according to the same methodology.

 For more information on the method used to generate the demographic estimates presented on CouncilCount, please contact datainfo@council.nyc.gov.